-If you are just about to start your first law firm / practice, one of the first questions probably is how to approach potential clients and get them onboard.
-The principles laid out bellow, proven and borrowed from the start-up world, are also applicable if you are a seasoned practitioner, and are looking for ways to increase your client base.
+If you are just about to start your first law firm/practice, one of the first questions probably is how to approach potential clients and get them on board.
+The principles laid out below, proven and borrowed from the start-up world, are also applicable if you are a seasoned practitioner, and are looking for ways to increase your client base.
 Hence, if you are wondering how to find new clients, you must first of all Reflect, Focus and Define.

-You probably have had some goals in mind when you have decided to start-up your law practice.
+You probably had some goals in mind when you decided to start up your law practice.
 These may relate to your business, but also to your desired lifestyle.
 For example, how do you imagine your work-life balance?
 What is your targeted revenue from year 1 to year 3?
 How do you envision growth for your law practice and team?

 Focus: practice area, industry, stage.

-At the very start you have limited resources.
+At the very start, you have limited resources.
 Hence, focusing on a few practice areas will help you use your time in the most effective way in the pursuit of new clients.
-At first, decide which legal areas you would like to practice.
+First, decide which legal areas you would like to practice.
 Is it IP, Corporate, Tax Law or something else?

 Following that, decide upon the industry segment you would like to serve.
 It may be Energy, Real-estate, IT Companies, etc. It is your call.
-Finally, decide upon the stage of the clients / companies which you would like to serve.
-For instance, you may want to work mainly with start-up companies or work with the established players, or anywhere in between.
+Finally, decide upon the stage of the clients/companies which you would like to serve.
+For instance, you may want to work mainly with start-up companies or work with established players, or anywhere in between.

 This exercise will help you find your target niche.
 For example, you may realize that you would prefer to render services to start-up energy companies, and help them with their IP strategy.